rohit2215/it-tools/README.md

     <img src="./.github/logo-dark.png" alt="logo">
 </picture>

-Useful tools for developer and people working in IT.
+Useful tools for developer and people working in IT test by rohit.
 [Have a look !](https://it-tools.tech).

 ## Sponsors